Sustainable Energy Fund

 The Advisory Board consists of not fewer than seven nor more than nine positions.
 The term of a board member is two years and members may serve a total of six terms.

 The funds are seeking nominations for the following positions:

-Four sitting committee members are up for re-election for four of these five positions.
+Three sitting committee members are up for re-election for the three positions marked with an *.

 Interested parties are eligible for nomination and consideration by the Advisory Board.
 Candidates for nomination to the Advisory Board will be evaluated in terms of the following criteria:

-This announcement is made in keeping with the best practices of the Pennsylvania Sustainable Energy Board (PASEB) and is being distributed on the websites of the Public Utility Commission, the Met/Ed Penelec Sustainable Energy Fund, the Berks County Community Foundation, the Community Foundation for the Alleghenies, as well as relevant newsletters and other sources.
+This announcement is made in keeping with the best practices of the Pennsylvania Sustainable Energy Board (PASEB).
 There is no financial compensation for Board service.
-This notice may be forwarded to interested parties.

 Berks County Community Foundation